joelcr10/ILPex/README.md

 1. Table name in small letter only.

-2. Use underscore to separate tow words.
+2. Use underscore to separate words.

 	   E.g: assessment_batch_mapping